redshiftzero/redshiftzero.github.io/content/post/signal-protocol.md

 Next, four Diffie-Hellman (DH) shared secrets are derived using:

 1. Alice👧🏼's long term identity key $IK_A$ and Bob👦🏽's signed pre-key $SPK_B$.
-2. Alice👧🏼's emphemeral key $EK_A$ and Bob👦🏽's long term identity key $IK_B$.
+2. Alice👧🏼's ephemeral key $EK_A$ and Bob👦🏽's long term identity key $IK_B$.
-3. Alice👧🏼's emphemeral key $EK_A$ and Bob👦🏽's signed pre-key $SPK_B$.
+3. Alice👧🏼's ephemeral key $EK_A$ and Bob👦🏽's signed pre-key $SPK_B$.
-4. Alice👧🏼's emphemeral key $EK_A$ and Bob👦🏽's one-time public prekeys $OPK^{1}\_{B}$.
+4. Alice👧🏼's ephemeral key $EK_A$ and Bob👦🏽's one-time public prekeys $OPK^{1}\_{B}$.

 Since the private key material for DH secrets 3-4 above will be deleted after use, these provide *forward secrecy*.
-This also means that in the future if an attacker collecting ciphertexts is able to compromise Alice👧🏼's long-term identity key, the attacker cannot recover all four DH shared secrets since the ephmeral key material is long gone, thus they are unable to decrypt the ciphertexts encrypted using secrets derived from these DH secrets.
+This also means that in the future if an attacker collecting ciphertexts is able to compromise Alice👧🏼's long-term identity key, the attacker cannot recover all four DH shared secrets since the ephemeral key material is long gone, thus they are unable to decrypt the ciphertexts encrypted using secrets derived from these DH secrets.
 By using the long-term identity keys - which can be verified using manual verification of safety numbers - in steps 1-2, these steps mutually authenticate Bob👦🏽 and Alice👧🏼.

 Next, DH outputs 1-3 (and 4 if available) are concatenated and used as an input for HKDF, an HMAC-based Key Derivation Function (KDF).
 A KDF does what it sounds like: takes some input and produces cryptographically strong key material.
 HKDF is defined in [RFC 5869](https://www.ietf.org/rfc/rfc5869.txt).
 In our protocol, the output of HKDF is a shared key $SK$!
 These three (and sometimes four) DH key exchanges give the protocol its name.